tock/book/src/course/thread-net/control-app.md

 While Tock applications are single-threaded and this type of reentrancy is less dangerous than, e.g., UNIX signal handlers, it can still cause issues.
-For instance, when a function called from within a callback `yield`s internally, it can unexpectedly be run _within_ the execution of the function.
+For instance, when a function called from within a callback performs a `yield` internally, it can unexpectedly be run _within_ the execution of the function.
 This can in turn break the function's semantics.
 Thus, it is good practice to restrict callback handler code to only non-blocking operations.

 As such, we instead architect our controller and sensor application interactions using two callbacks and an asynchronous timer.
 It will